krzysztofzablocki/SFContainerViewController/README.md

-### UPDATE: I'm no longer using SFContainerViewControllers in any project, it predates native view controller contaiment, since it's been a long time since Apple added it as part of the system now, you should use Apple's implementation.
+### UPDATE: I'm no longer using SFContainerViewControllers in any project, it was created way before there was native view controller contaiment in iOS, it's been a long time since Apple added it as part of the system, you should use Apple's implementation.

 Purpose
 --------------